benrudolph/bitbybit/source/_posts/2014-11-09-chicago-crime.md

 ---

 Perhaps, through this analysis, we've been unfair to Chicago.
 I've been aggregating the data from 2001 to 2014.
 2001 was a long time ago.
 The backstreet boys were popular, and I had no armpit hair.
-Maybe through the course of 14 years Chicago had begun to change, reverse its old ways.
+Maybe through the course of 14 years Chicago has begun to change, reverse its old ways.
 Here is the data broken down by year.

 {% include posts/chicago/assaults_overtime.html %}

 From 2001 to 2014, reports of CSA have actually decreased.
-(Ref hrs report).
+(Ref HRW report).
 Superficially, this seems positive.
 A sign that CSA is decreasing.
 I argue the opposite for a few reasons.
 First note how the arrest ratio has actually declined over the past decade.
 That means less reports actually lead to arrest.
 This could potentially have a toll on the city.
 Victims begin to lose faith in the justice system, so they simply stop reporting.
 A decrease in reports shows that Chicago is actually getting worse at reporting of CSA.

 ---